 If your iPhone X battery life starts draining rapidly or if it’s no longer holding a solid charge, you don’t need to bring it into an Apple Store.
-At least not yet.
+Yet.

 While many iPhone X users are enjoying the flagship device’s battery life, others are experiencing abnormal battery drain.
 Abnormal battery drain is a common iPhone issue and it tends to popup after Apple releases new software for its mobile devices.

 Unless you have a defective battery, you should be able to fix your bad iPhone X battery life from the comfort of your office or computer chair at home.
 You just need some patience and some free time.

 In this guide we’ll take you through the first steps to take if your iPhone X battery life starts acting up.
 We’ll also provide you with some tips that could help you prevent future iPhone X battery problems.

 If you start noticing faster battery drain than usual, the first thing to do is restart your iPhone X. This works a little bit different on Apple’s new flagship.